Mick235711/Beijing-Subway-Tools/docs/tools.md

   --include-express     Include non-essential use of express lines --exclude-single      Exclude single-direction lines
 ```
+Most command-line arguments are used for `longest_path.py` or map drawing capabilities.
+Please refer to these documents instead.

 # [`ui/`](/src/ui): Frontend to the Tool
 This is a GUI for the tool based on NiceGUI.